Table of Contents

 Help, my dog ate my stash

-According to the FDA, you should contact a vet if you suspect your pet has been exposed to marijuana and is exhibiting the following symptoms:
+According to the FDA, contact a vet if you suspect your pet has been exposed to marijuana and is exhibiting any of the following symptoms:

 - Heavy drooling

-Controlled research into pet cannabis is just getting started.
-As with alternative medicine for humans, ‘natural’ does not automatically equal safe.
-Until research results are in, the true efficacy and safety of these products remains unproven.
+There are studies underway at veterinary universities that will hopefully illuminate the effects of CBD in pets so that vets can safely determine dosage.
+Until research results are in, the true efficacy and safety of these products remain unproven.
 Discuss your pet’s health with a veterinarian before deciding on treatment.

 The experts interviewed for this guide feel confident that medical cannabis and CBD oil for dogs are highly effective medicines when used appropriately.
 “The entire veterinary medical community needs to take a hard look at this and realize that medical cannabis is here to stay in this country,” Richter said.
 “We need to get involved in this discussion with pet owners to prevent animals from being harmed [by] pet owners using it without appropriate medical guidance.”

 “Medical cannabis is here to stay in this country.”